XiaoChen1992/CPSCI-366/README.md

 You are **ENCOURAGED** to use AI tools for your final project, but you **NEED** to provide your prompt history to me, **otherwise you will lose 5%** of your final project score.
 For example, if your final project's score is 90, because of missing prompt history, the score will drop to 85.5.
 Here is a prompt history [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/prompt_history_example.pdf).

 **THIS POLICY APPLIES ONLY TO THIS CLASS!!!** For other classes, follow the academic integrity policy of that class or ask your professor.

 ## Grading

 Your final score will be comprised of the following weighted components:

-1. **Assignments (30%)**: Three assignments, each assignment contributes 10% of your final score.
+1. **Assignments (40%)**: Three assignments, each assignment contributes 10% of your final score.
 The assignments' goal is to let you build, train, and test different types of neural networks by PyTorch.

-2. **Midterm (10%)**: One midterm exam (close book) at Week 7.
-The exam's goal is to ensure you understand the basic concepts of machine/deep learning.
+2. **Midterm (20%)**: Two midterm exams (close book).

-3. **Final Project (60%)**: The final project covers:
+3. **Final Project (40%)**: The final project covers:

-   1. Proposal (10%): Create a plan for the final project, up to 2 pages ([IEEE - Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html))
+   1. Proposal (0%): Create a plan for the final project, up to 1 pages ([IEEE - Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html))

    2. Data (10%): Report how you collected your own data for the final project.
 Include the following parts: a.
 Where is the data source? b.
 How did you collect the data? c.
 How did you preprocess the data?
 The report is up to 1 page (IEEE format).
 You also need to provide some data examples to me.

-   3. Code (15%): Upload your project's code to the gradescope.
+   3. Code (10%): Upload your project's code to the gradescope.
 Your code should be well-organized and easy to read.
 Check this [example](https://github.com/XiaoChen1992/CPSCI-307/tree/main/project_example) to organize your code.
 If you do not follow the example's style, you will lose 5% of your final project score.
 For example, if your final project's score is 90, because of missing prompt history, the score will drop to 85.5.

-   4. Performance (15%):
+   4. Performance (10%):

       1. I should be able to directly run your `inference.py` file in the terminal to use your model.
 For example: